benbucksch/autoconfig-spec/draft-autoconfig-1.md

 E.g. if the MX server for customer domain example.net is "mx.premium.europe.example.com", then the config file should be at https://autoconfig.premium.europe.example.com/.well-known/mail-v1.xml?emailaddress=fred@example.net For backwards compatibility, step 3.2. should also be implemented.

+## No authentication for config

+Any of the above URLs for retrieving the config file MUST NOT require authentication, but MUST be public.

+This is because the config contains the authentication method.
+Without knowing the config, the client does not know which authentication method is required and which username form (e.g. username "fred" or "fred@example.com" or "fred\EXAMPLE") to use.
+Given that the config is required for authentication, the config itself cannot require authentication.

+## Return config for non-existing email addresses

+Servers SHOULD return a valid config, even if the email address sent as URL parameter does not exist.
+Otherwise, spammers or attackers would be able to test the validity of email addresses.
+This is true even if the config server needs the email address to determine which of multiple configurations is correct.
+In such a configuration, if the client sends a non-existing email address, the config server SHOULD return one of the valid configuations, so that valid and invalid email addresses are indistiguishable.

 ## oAuth2 requirements